glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Are you going to publish this for my favorite Linux distribution? {#are-you-going-to-publish-this-for-my-favorite-linux-distribution}
 You can see all the Linux installation methods we are aware of for Glimpse Image Editor on [our downloads page](/downloads/).

-We directly support a [Flatpak on Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse), and we plan to publish our own AppImage very soon.
+We intend to provide our own directly-supported AppImage builds very soon.
+You can track the progress here: [#108](https://github.com/glimpse-editor/Glimpse/issues/108).

-The Glimpse project does not endorse or "prefer" any specific packaging format or distribution.
-We have limited resources, so have chosen a primary format (Flatpak) and a fallback format (AppImage) as they are straightforward for us to maintain over a sustained period and will have wide compatibility within the Linux ecosystem over the next few years.

-However, we support and encourage third party packagers wherever we can, and code changes that facilitate their work are accepted.
-An excellent example of that policy in action is the Snapcraft package, which is managed and maintained by [Heather Ellsworth](https://blogs.gnome.org/hellsworth/).

-An alternative example is an individual that has not been in direct contact with our project at all maintaining [a community package on AUR](https://aur.archlinux.org/packages/glimpse-editor-git/) for Arch Linux users.
-Unlike our official releases it is built from our development branch instead of formal release tags, so we do not accept any bug reports from users that have chosen to install Glimpse Image Editor using that method.
+We also publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [Snapcraft](https://snapcraft.io/glimpse-editor).

+All other installation mechanisms for Linux are considered "community supported".
+That means we do not have any say about how they are built, packaged or maintained.
+We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.

-At the request of package maintainers, we plan to provide a source tarball we have run `make dist` against from Glimpse Image Editor 0.1.2 onwards.
+At the request of package maintainers, we we have run `make dist` against source tarballs from Glimpse Image Editor 0.1.2 onwards.

 [Return to top](#contents)